GospelTrust/kairos-th-513/docs/content/_week-03/session-08.md

          Regardless, Sproul drops a major Pauline concern in the middle of a Johannine epistle, which addresses the threats of the Docetics who denied Christ’s humanity (1 Jn.
 4:3-5).

-   - b.
-Moreover, for Sproul’s interpretation to make sense, it would seem that the “whole world” should refer to the “Samaritan and Gentile believers” in contrast to “Jewish believers.”
+   - Moreover, for Sproul’s interpretation to make sense, it would seem that the “whole world” should refer to the “Samaritan and Gentile believers” in contrast to “Jewish believers.”

      So then, it would read: “He Himself is the propitiation for the sins of the Jewish believers; and not for the sins of the Jewish believers only, but also for those of the Samaritan and Gentile believers.”

-   - c.
-However, for an inexplicable reason, Sproul takes a different route to avoid saying that 1 John 2:2 means the entire world.
+   - However, for an inexplicable reason, Sproul takes a different route to avoid saying that 1 John 2:2 means the entire world.
 (The Greek holou tou cosomou literally means the “entire world.”)

      Thus, he comments: